Sunday, May 28, 2017

 EasyAraMint can be installed in minutes.
 It also comes pre-installed with many Atari programs.
 Philippe has done an outstanding job with this ready-to-go multitasking OS.
 I cannot recommend it highly enough!

-Aranym and EasyAraMiNT can be downloaded and tinkered with so let me know what you create!
+Aranym and EasyAraMiNT can be downloaded and tinkered with, so let me know what you create!

-After browsing the web, why not read a PDF document and listen to some background tunes too!
+Why not read a PDF document and listen to some background tunes too!

 Sunday, May 07, 2017